 Money Raised: 2.3 million dollars

 A record breaking amount of money was raised at this year’s Wish Ball, which was a collaboration of contributions, live and silent auctions and a raffle.
 Along with a lively cocktail hour and seated gourmet dinner, the fundraising event also included a special performance by actor, comedian, writer and producer Paul Reiser before culminating in post-event festivity with live music on the Pier’s Lakeview Terrace Rooftop.
-Kehoe Designs was responsible for the colorful, tropical-like decor in various hues of blue and green.
+Kehoe Designs was responsible for the colorful, tropical-like decor in various hues of blue and green, one of the incredibly festive gala ideas we love.

 Location: Clifton’s Cafeteria, Los Angeles